Yamas

 The yamas (यम), and their complement, the niyamas, represent a series of "right living" or ethical rules within Yoga philosophy.
 The word yama means "reining in" or "control".
 They are restraints for proper conduct given in the Vedas and the Yoga Sutras as moral imperatives, commandments, rules or goals.
 The yamas are a "don't"s list of self-restraints, typically representing commitments that affect one's relations with others and self.
 The complementary niyamas represent the "do"s.
 Together yamas and niyamas are personal obligations to live well.

 The earliest mention of yamas is in the Rigveda.
 More than fifty texts of Hinduism, from its various traditions, discuss yamas.
 Patañjali lists five yamas in his Yoga Sūtras.
 Ten yamas are codified as "the restraints" in numerous Hindu texts, including Yajnavalkya Smriti in verse 3.313, the Śāṇḍilya and Vārāha Upanishads, the Hatha Yoga Pradipika by Svātmārāma, and the Tirumantiram of Tirumular.

 The yamas apply broadly and include self-restraints in one's actions, words, and thoughts.

 Etymology and meaning

 The earliest mention of yamas is found in the Hindu scripture Rigveda, such as in verse 5.61.2, and later in the Jain Agamas.
 The word yama in the Rigveda means a "rein, curb", the act of checking or curbing, restraining such as by a charioteer or a driver.
 The term evolves into a moral restraint and ethical duty in the Jain Agamas.
-The yamas were explained in detail by Patañjali in the Yoga Sūtras of Patanjali as the first step of the eight-fold path of yogic philosophy and practice for attaining enlightenment and union of the mind, body and soul.

 Yamas means "restraint", particularly "from actions, words, or thoughts that may cause harm".

+Philosophical expansion

+The yamas are explained in detail by Patañjali in the Yoga Sūtras of Patanjali as the first step of the eight-fold path of yogic philosophy and practice for attaining enlightenment and union of the mind, body and soul.

+Patanjali lists five yamas: ahimsa, satya, asteya, brahmacharya, and aparigraha.
+The Yoga Bhashya, a commentary on the Yoga Sutras, explains that ahimsa is the primary yama and that the other four are 'rooted' in ahimsa.
+Satya, asteya, brahmacharya, and aparigraha are perfected in order to perfect ahimsa.
+Vacaspati Misra, in this Tattva-Vaisharadi, a sub-commentary on the Yoga Sutras, raises the question of why the latter four yamas even need to be explained if they are all rooted within ahimsa.
+In his response, he reinforces the link between all five yamas and states that the virtue of ahimsa would be 'defiled' if there were to be a lapse in the latter four yamas.

+Shankaracharya, in his Upadeshasahasri, mentions the yamas, alongside virtues such as humility (amanitva) and a lack of anger (akrodhtiva), as disciplines a student must practice in order to acquire knowledge pertaining to liberation.